cortexGPT/cortexGPT/README.md

 ## **Overview**

-Cortex is a Flask-based web application that serves as the backend for a larger project.
-The initial setup includes a minimal Flask application, basic routing, and integration with HTML templates.
-This version (v0.0.0.2) introduces the foundation of the backend and sets up initial routes and templates.
+Cortex is a locally-hosted chatbot application designed to deliver an advanced, private AI experience.
+With the addition of **revision v0.0.0.3**, a basic **HTML User Interface (UI)** has been introduced, enabling users to interact with the backend through a simple web form.

 ## **Table of Contents**
 1. [Features](#features)